girish3/imdb-crawler/README.md

 Contents:
 ==========
-The repo contains a source file 'imdb_crawler.py' and a sqlite database file 'movie_dbase' created on 5-5-13 with 12473 unique entries.
+The repo contains a source file 'imdb_crawler.py' and a sqlite database file 'movie_dbase' created on 8-5-13 with 57577 unique entries.

 Usage:
 ==========
+You do not need to run the source file as you can use the database that I have already built but if you want the latest information about the movies than do the following...

 Before running the source file you need to install BeautifulSoup (parser) and sqlite3.
 For more information about the above two libraries visit: